jge162/verilog_compiler/README.md

 ## Example action to run a `python.py` file to verify no errors in code:

-If errors in code exist they will be listed in the actions console.
-Also you can run more than one file, seperated with commas.

 ## Up to you to decide on your triggers, I used `push` and `pull_request`